MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-mural.md

 1. In the connection wizard, enter your isntance name, and then select **Next**.
 1. Paste the API key you'd copied from the Mural portal and then select **Submit**.

 Once the connection is successfully established, Defender for Cloud Apps starts fetching Mural audit logs.
+Since Mural's API logs are delayed by 48 hours, the audit log ingestion to Defender for Cloud Apps is similiarly delayed.

 If you have any problems connecting the app, see [Troubleshooting App Connectors](/defender-cloud-apps/troubleshooting-api-connectors-using-error-messages).